Data Protection Policy

 - the individual has given their explicit consent.

 Reporting personal data breaches

-All data breaches should be referred to the Data Protection Officer whose details are listed below.
+All data breaches should be referred to the Data Protection Officer.

 1 – Personal data breaches where the Company is the data controller: